sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 available for all its users: clients MUST be prepared to receive partial data.
-Providers MAY return claims outside of the `claims_supported` list, but they MUST still ensure that the extra claims to not violate the privacy policies set out by the federation, if applicable.
-The Provider MUST ensure to comply with applicable privacy legislation (e.g. GDPR) at all times.
+Providers MAY return claims outside of the `claims_supported` list, but they MUST still ensure that the extra claims to not violate the privacy policies set out by the trust framework the Provider supports.
+The Provider MUST ensure to comply with applicable privacy legislation (e.g. informed consent as per GDPR) at all times.

 * TODO: applicable (recursively) when dealing with representation (act / may\_act\_on\_behalf alike) as well

 ## Scope Profiles
-* iGov: usable
+In the interests of data minimization balanced with the requirement to successfully identify the individual signing in to a service, the default OpenID Connect profiles may not be appropriate.

-** note that NL often _is_ able to provide a single identifier for all citizens based on an authoritative register of citizens
+Matching of the identity assertion based on claims to a local identifier or 'account' related to the individual identity at a level of assurance is a requirement where the government in question is not able to provide a single identifier for all citizens based on an authoritative register of citizens.

-** 'profile' profile is very wide, from privacy/data protection point of view ** doc profile not well suited for NL
+The requirement for matching is also of importance where a cross-border or cross-jurisdiction authentication is required and therefore the availability of a single identifier (e.g. social security number) cannot be guaranteed for the individual wishing to authenticate.

+However, in the Netherlands a common identifier (BSN) for citizines is available for eligable organizations.
+Nationwide interoperable pseudonyms per Relying Party for non-eligable organizations is supported as well.

+The default 'profile' scope of OIDC is very wide, which is undesired from a privacy perspective.
+As such, the profile scope SHOULD NOT be used.

+Note that the 'doc' profile described in the iGov profile for OpenID Connect is not in common use in the Netherlands and therefor not included in this profile.

 ## Claims Request
-* iGov: usable
+OpenID Core section 5.5 defines a method for a client to request specific claims in the UserInfo object.
+OpenID Providers MUST support this claims parameter in the interest of data minimization - that is, the Provider only returns information on the subject the Client specifically asks for, and does not volunteer additonal information about the subject.

+Clients requesting the profile scope MAY provide a claims request parameter.
+If the claims request is omitted, the OpenID Provider SHOULD provide a default claims set that it has available for the subject, in accordance with any policies set out by the trust framework the Provider supports.

 * TBD: claims parameter has benefits functionally/security wise, support may be less widespread though

 ## Claims Response
-* iGov: mostly irrelevant, as doc profile less usefull in NL
+Response to a UserInfo request MUST match the scope and claims requested to avoid having a OpenID Provider over-expose a user's identity information.

+Claims response MAY also make use of the aggregated and/or distributed claims structure to refer to the original source of the subject's claims.

 ## Claims Metadata
-* iGov: usable
-* add source/time of attribute for quality/reliability of attributes, fits well with aggregated/distributed claims, limited supported in tools though
-* criteria for acceptance up to relying party, beyond scope of this profile
+Claims Metadata (such as locale or the confidence level the OpenID Provider has in the Claim for the user) can be expressed as attributes within the UserInfo object, but are outside the scope of this document.
+These types of claims are best described by the trust framework the clients and OpenID Providers operate within.
+It is up to the Relying Party to assess the level of confidence provided by the OP or the trust framework, per claim.
+Expressing or evaluating such confidence is beyond the scope of this profile.

+In order to provide a source, including integrity and optionally confidentiality, and OP SHOULD be able to provide aggregated or distributed claims.
+The signee of such aggregated or distributed claims implies the source and can support in assessing the level confidence or quality of the claim.

 # Relation with 3rd party (Resource Servers)
 ## Service Intermediation